iluwatar/java-design-patterns/combinator/README.md

 Benefits:

+* Enhances developer productivity by using domain-specific terms and facilitates parallel execution in Java applications.
 * Enhances modularity and reusability by breaking down complex tasks into simpler, composable functions.
 * Promotes readability and maintainability by using a declarative style of programming.
 * Facilitates lazy evaluation and potentially more efficient execution through function composition.